Daquiver1/Frontend-Grading-Assignment/README.md

-# OPEN DEX LIBRARY
+# STUDENT LIB
-The name of my project was chosen on "Open Dex" on
+The name of my project was chosen on "Student Lib" on
 the idea of a site holding a collection of information of students and
 their course instructors.